pluralsight/guides/in-review/big-data/data-stream-management-with-apache-kafka-streams/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/4765bf82-bda3-404b-8c41-64bbcc9085c7.png)

-> Kafka Streams knocks out all of these use cases and many more.
+> The use cases I’ve just mentioned will certainly benefit from using Kafka Streams.

 In the first use case, we could use Kafka Streams in order to consume the data stored in our (e.g. HDFS volume) storage and pass it forward to workers, which will then perform a computation on it.